Star Trek: Infinite Game Cover

 Reviews

-• The game captures the Star Trek atmosphere well, with familiar characters and events from the franchise.
+• The game captures the Star Trek atmosphere well, with familiar characters and events that resonate with fans of the franchise.

-• The mission tree adds a unique gameplay element, allowing players to engage in story-driven quests.
+• The mission tree adds a unique narrative element, allowing players to engage in story-driven gameplay that feels immersive.

-• “The setting for the game is TNG with a splash of DS9 (excluding the Dominion) and a cameo from Voyager.
-You follow the major events from those shows and complete goals related to those events, giving the setting some story and context, which is a very nice touch.”
+• “The setting for the game is TNG with a splash of DS9 (excluding the Dominion) and a cameo from Voyager (after their return home).
+You follow the major events from those shows and complete goals related to those events that give you different rewards/bonuses.
+It gives the setting some story and context and is a very nice touch.”

 • “The game has been left with a clunky story, numerous bugs, and no real Star Trek feel.”

-The gameplay of "Star Trek: Infinite" has received mixed reviews, with many players noting its heavy reliance on mechanics from "Stellaris," leading to a perception of it being a re-skinned version rather than a unique experience.
-While some appreciate the streamlined mechanics and the incorporation of Star Trek lore, others criticize the game for its limited variety, numerous bugs, and a lack of depth compared to its predecessor.
-Overall, players find the gameplay engaging yet flawed, with potential for improvement through future updates and patches.
+The gameplay of "Star Trek: Infinite" has received mixed reviews, with many players noting its heavy reliance on the mechanics of "Stellaris," leading to a perception of it as a re-skinned version rather than a unique experience.
+While some appreciate the streamlined mechanics and the incorporation of Star Trek lore, others criticize the lack of depth, balance issues, and bugs that hinder the overall experience.
+The game offers a slower-paced, mission-driven approach, but many feel it lacks the complexity and variety found in its predecessor, resulting in a gameplay experience that can feel repetitive and shallow.

 • “The mission tree system adds more depth and variety to the gameplay, and gives the players more control and choice over their empire’s development.”

-The game's stability has been widely criticized, with numerous users reporting it as a "buggy mess" and "unfinished" at launch.
-Many players have experienced frequent crashes, glitches, and gameplay-breaking errors, leading to frustration and disappointment.
-Despite some patches being released, the overall sentiment is that the game remains unstable and has been effectively abandoned by its developers.
+The game's stability has been widely criticized, with users reporting it as a "buggy mess" and "unfinished" since its launch.
+Many players have experienced frequent crashes, game-breaking glitches, and incomplete features, leading to frustration and disappointment.
+Additionally, the game's development appears to have been abandoned, leaving it in a persistently unstable state with little hope for future improvements.

 • “Game runs great for me and is just what was more or less promised in the teasers.”